accuhijri/accuhijri.github.io/index.md

 #### 3.1.
 Crescent vibility map based on MABIMS criterion

-This citeria is currently (since 2022) used by the goverments of Indonesia, Malaysia, Singapore, and Brunei Darussalam.
-Based on this criteria, hilal is observable if its altitude (i.e., height above the horizon) is greater than 3 degree and its geocentric elongation (i.e., angular distance between moon and sun as measured from hyphotetical position at the center of the earth) is greater than 6.4 degree.
+This citerion is currently (since 2022) used by the goverments of Indonesia, Malaysia, Singapore, and Brunei Darussalam.
+Based on this criterion, hilal is observable if its altitude (i.e., height above the horizon) is greater than 3 degree and its geocentric elongation (i.e., angular distance between moon and sun as measured from hyphotetical position at the center of the earth) is greater than 6.4 degree.
 ```ruby
 hl.map_hilal_visibility('MABIMS')
 ```